 Note: CO alarms must be in the room which contains a gas, oil-fired or solid fuel appliance, whereas smoke alarms are on each storey of the dwelling.

-The dwelling will be regarded as unfit for human habitation when the landlord does not comply with the above requirements until CO alarms are present and in repair and working order.
+The dwelling will be deemed unfit for human habitation when the landlord does not comply with the above requirements until CO alarms are present and in repair and working order.

 Example of the positioning of smoke and CO alarms